ferayebend/pyAudioAnalysis/README.md

 *This doc contains general info.
 Click [here] (https://github.com/tyiannak/pyAudioAnalysis/wiki) for the complete wiki*

+This is a fork of [pyAudioAnalysis] (https://github.com/tyiannak/pyAudioAnalysis/), which is intended to be a lightweight, packageable version which complies with PEP8.

 ## News
  * Check out [paura](https://github.com/tyiannak/paura) a python script for realtime recording and analysis of audio data
  * January 2017: *mp3* files are also supported for single file feature extraction, classification and segmentation (using pydub library)